Israel bombs Lebanon saying it targeted Hezbollah and Hamas

 An AFP news agency photographer in Kfar Hatta saw dozens of families flee the village after an Israeli warning was issued with drone activity in the area.
 Ambulances and fire trucks are on standby.

+The Israeli military said the attack, which occurred around 10 kilometres (six miles) from the border, targeted a Hezbollah member.

-Israel and Lebanon agreed to a US-brokered ceasefire in 2024 ending more than a year of heavy fighting between Israeli forces and Hezbollah.
-Israel has repeatedly violated the truce with bombardment and continues to occupy five areas in the country.
+Israel has continued its attacks despite a US-brokered ceasefire in 2024, which ended more than a year of heavy fighting between its forces and Hezbollah.

+The Israeli military has repeatedly violated the truce with bombardment and continues to occupy five areas in the country.

 Lebanon has faced growing pressure from the United States and Israel to disarm Hezbollah, and its leaders fear Israel could escalate strikes.

 Lebanon’s army was expected to complete the disarmament south of the Litani River – 30km (12 miles) from the border with Israel – by the end of 2025.

 Israel’s Foreign Minister Gideon Saar on Sunday called the disarmament efforts “far from sufficient”.

+Beirut-based security affairs analyst Ali Rizk told Al Jazeera that the latest attacks came as no surprise following last week’s meeting between US President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.